 When everything is going well, the positive aspects come into play.
 The Benefits of quality management for the company is reflected in these points, among others:

-Employees also benefit from the QMS.
-The clear structures improve working conditions, and at the same time internal communication is easier.
-The increase in quality increases job security.
-In addition, there is greater personal responsibility and motivation.
+The employees also benefit from the QMS.
+The clear structures improve the working conditions, while at the same time the internal communication easier.
+The increase in quality increases the security of the job.
+In addition, the stronger Personal responsibility and motivation.

 There are also positive aspects for customers: The ISO 9001 certificate is a neutral proof of quality and thus provides security.
 The current results can be easily traced back.
 With consistent compliance with the applicable standards, long-term customer loyalty is guaranteed.